S & J Nursery’s Guide to Growing

 Care of Walking Iris plants:

-– When planted in location that recieves some direct sun or well
+– When planted in location that receives some direct sun or well

 drained sandy soils, supplemental irrigation is preferred for maximum flowering.